Ever wonder how disposable baby diapers became the time-saving (and skin-protecting) convenience they are today? Here are some of the highlights:

 Adhesives and the disposable diapers of tomorrow

-Bostik’s smart adhesives are helping manufacturers look at ways to make their diapers thinner, softer, more absorbent and even use fewer materials!
+Bostik’s smart adhesives are helping manufacturers look at ways to make their diapers thinner, softer, more absorbent, more sustainable, including the use of fewer and even natural materials!

-We are also making new adhesives that keep the health and safety of the planet in mind.
+We are also making new adhesives that keep the health of the planet in mind.
 In fact, several diapers that use our adhesives are being awarded eco-labels and more are being considered.

-As the needs and requirements of industry associations, governments and parents like you (and some of us at Bostik) continue to change, we will remain at the forefront of creating smart adhesives to keep all of our children happy and our planet safe.
+As the needs and requirements of industry associations, governments, and parents like you (and some of us at Bostik) continue to change, we will remain at the forefront of creating the right adhesives to keep our children—and their families—happy.

 Want to learn more?
 Read Adhesives in Disposable Hygiene Products: What’s Being Used and Why.